French gunboat Zélée: Service

 Present at Papeete during a devastating hurricane in February 1906, Zélée's commander was asked to assist with rescue efforts on the quarantine island of Motauta, but refused due to the high risk involved.
 Instead he lent the island's station master an open boat and left him with the task of finding men to man it.

 At the outbreak of World War I, Zélée was stationed at Papeete and took part in the first French naval action of the war.
-The German cargo ship Walkure had been loading a cargo of phosphates at Makatea, an island 147 mi from Tahiti.
+The German cargo ship Walküre had been loading a cargo of phosphates at Makatea, an island 147 mi from Tahiti.
 Zélée approached her, raised the French flag, and demanded her surrender.
-The German captain had not yet learned of the state of war between Germany and France and at first thought the entire situation was a joke and invited Zélée's commanding officer aboard for dinner; instead, Zélée took Walkure as a prize and brought her back to Tahiti.
+The German captain had not yet learned of the state of war between Germany and France and at first thought the entire situation was a joke and invited Zélée's commanding officer aboard for dinner; instead, Zélée took Walküre as a prize and brought her back to Tahiti.

 On 22 September 1914, the Imperial German Navy armoured cruisers Scharnhorst and Gneisenau entered the port of Papeete.
-They sank Zélée and Walkure and bombarded the port.
+They sank Zélée and Walküre and bombarded the port.
 Zélée was raised, her guns removed and then scuttled as a blockship for the harbour on 29 September.